KOTOR-Community-Portal/mod-builds/content/k2/widescreen.md

 **Installation Method:** Loose-File Mod

-**Download Instructions:** Choose the resolution option which most closely fits your monitor's screen size during the download process.
-If using TSLRCM or Extended Enclave, download both the main file most closely corresponding to your monitor resolution as well as the file of the same resolution with "_mods" appended to the filename (for instance, *k2rs_30fps_1920x1080.7z* and *k2rs_30fps_mods_1920x1080.7z*).

-**Installation Instructions:** When installing, there will be several optional files based on how dialogue in cutscenes are displayed (floating text or not, etc).
+**Installation Instructions:** Choose the resolution option which most closely fits your monitor's screen size during the download process.
+Additionally, choose 30fps or 60fps (this is your preference).
+When installing, there will be several optional files based on how dialogue in cutscenes are displayed (floating text or not, etc).
 Which of these you choose is your preference; use the mod screenshots to determine.
-Install the main module first, then open the "mods" version of the file and apply the upscaled cutscenes for any mods which you use from the main build list.
-Bear in mind that the files from this mod go in your *movies* folder, not override.
+There will also be a compatch for TSLRCM in the installation, make sure to apply that.

 If you experience issues with the game minimizing during cutscenes, it might be necessary to go to [this video](https://www.youtube.com/watch?v=l7euNu1Tt5E) and following the instructions to use RAD tools to "upscale" the cutscenes to match your exact resolution, though I have not personally attempted this so I don't know how much time it would take to complete.
 I would estimate around 8 hours, which is the typical time it takes for the native movies to be scaled to 1920x1080 using the same system, but remember that this would be a fully-automated process.